mwat56/kaliber/README.md

 	delWhitespace = yes

 	# Name of the optional error logfile to write to.
+	#
-	# NOTE: a relative path/name will be combined with `dataDir` (above).
+	# NOTE: a relative path/name will be appended to `dataDir` (above).
+	# (Normally this is either empty or the name of the logfile to use.)
-	errorLog = ./error.log
+	errorLog = /dev/stderr

-	# Use gzip compression for server responses.
+	# Use GZip compression for server responses.
 	gzip = true

 	# The default UI language to use ("de" or "en").